ggkevinnnn/Launchpad-Saver/README.md

 2.Enable/Disable launchpad in available only in MacOS Tahoe Beta and will also disable the new spotlight (it will change back to the old spotlight).
 3.Enable/Disable launchpad will restart the computer immediately.

+# The Full Disk Access is used only to save and recover launchpad layout.
+If you just want to enable laucnpad, you don't need to enable it.

 # Usage
 1.Download the app
 2.Enable Full Disk Access